Rebuilding Stability Through a Strategic Divorce Home Purchase

 Rather than stretching financially, she focused on making a purchase on a budget in the area she wanted long-term.
 The house was not everything she would have chosen under different conditions, but it met her immediate needs.

 Instead of viewing the purchase as a compromise, she treated it as a first step.
+The goal was stability now, with flexibility built into the future.

 Planning Ahead Instead of Waiting for Perfect Conditions